-An ability to obey rules or train oneself to a certain type of behavior
+An ability to obey rules or train oneself to a certain type of behaviour or expectation.

 Employee’s passion and commitment to the organization, a very valuable trait that the organization relies on to achieve growth and success

 A test that is given to an individual or group to measure certain traits, skills, or even personalities.

 Giving an unfair treatment to someone or a group, giving them an unfair advantage over other people who are treated normally or even less.